-It’s Day 6 of Lord Byron’s 24 Cookies of Christmas – Volume 2, and today, I thought I’d turn up the heat in the kitchen, so to speak!
+It’s Day 6 of Lord Byron’s 24 Cookies of Christmas – Volume 2, and today, I thought I’d turn up the heat in the kitchen, with these Spiced Chocolate Shortbread Buttons!
 The last three days have had easy recipes, so now it’s time to add a little bit of technique.

 I must confess, I have practiced my dough rolling skills for years and I have still not mastered it.
 The dough is always too thin or very uneven, which does not make a very pretty shortbread cookie.